wavefrontHQ/docs/pages/doc/logging_overview.md

 Logs are structured or unstructured text records of incidents that took place at a given time.
 Tanzu Observability ingests logs in JSON format.

+### Log Attributes

 Each log has required attributes, optional attributes, and tags.

+{%include tip.html content="If your logging solution doesn't use exactly the same tags, you can use a proxy configuration file to map your tags to the expected attributes and tags.
+See [My Logging Solution Doesn't Use the Default Attributes](logging_faq.html#my-logging-solution-doesnt-use-the-default-attributes). "%}

 <table style="width: 100;">
   <tr>